-JRPG Japanese: A new character appears!
+Ken: A new JRPG Japanese character appears!

 These past few weeks, I’ve been working on characters’ design drafts with my illustrator, shugulupsketches.
 Though we have a few other character rough drafts figured out, we’ve ultimately decided on showcasing Ken to you all, since we’ve pretty much got him aallll figured out by now.

-His design was inspired by many of my favorite game protags.
+Ken’s design was inspired by many of my favorite game protags.
 We were inspired by the rugged, peasant look that Rudy from Wild Arms and Jet from Wild Arms 3 had.

 We went for blue hair.
-‘Cuz you GOTTA have blue hair 😀 And a red outfit, since he’s the hero (other references to the red hero theme: Lloyd from Tales of Symphonia and Dart from Legend of Dragoon).
+‘Cuz you GOTTA have blue hair 😀 And a red outfit, since he’s the hero.
+Other references to the red hero theme: Lloyd from Tales of Symphonia and Dart from Legend of Dragoon.
 In the spirit of inheriting the nostalgic charm of RPGs while adding some originality to my babies, my cast of characters are planned to be color-coded.
 As RPGs do.